Mouse P.I. For Hire Trophy Roadmap

 At the P.I.
 Office Bar, or the bar in the Roadhouse’s you can play a game of Baseball Card by paying 50 coins.
 Winning the game will then reward you with Prize Token.
 Collecting 20 of these tokens will let you use the Prize D-Spenser in the bar to claim the X1 D-Mousifier weapon, which will unlock Everybody Loves Rayguns.

 The cards you use for this game are the ones you’ve been collecting, so for this reason it’s best to save this for towards the end of the game as not only will you have better cards, but you’ll also have more coins to be able to play the game back to back as you’ll need at least 1500 coins to play all 30 games, assuming you win every single one.
+Because of this, it’s also recommended to save buying missed collectibles until after completing this trophy so you can reload your save and still have your money to buy collectibles to save yourself from locking yourself out from this trophy due to not having enough money.
 The game itself is pretty simple, and it is broken up into 2 different rounds: the batter round and the pitcher round.
 The batter round is where you’ll get all your points, and the pitcher round is where you’ll want to stop your opponent from getting points.
 General Gameplay Once the game starts, you’ll be given 5 random cards.
 Some will be player cards, and some will be tactic cards.
 Player cards are what you actually need to play to face your opponent, and tactic cards will boost certain stats for them.
 You will be able to play 1 of each card type per turn.
 If you don’t like some of the cards that were dealt to you that turn, you can press Each card has different values on it, some of which can mean different things.

 For scoring on your opponent, you’ll want to make sure that your value is higher than their value in order to win.
 If the value is the exact same, there will be a coin toss to see who is the winner of that round.
 Once you start collecting enough cards, you will also be able to ban certain cards from appearing in your hand.
 You’ll want to ban the lower tier cards to increase your chances of getting better ones.
 Batter Gameplay The game will always start you as the batter, which is the round where you earn all your points.
 Batter cards have 2 different values: strength value & speed value.
 If the strength value is higher than the pitcher, you win and will move the number of spaces equal to your speed value.
 If your strength value is at least 3 however, the speed value is ignored and you hit a homerun, having every one of your cards currently on a base run to the home plate, including the one that just hit the ball.
 In the event you’re up against a pitcher with a fielding value, even if you do manage to win the turn, the fielding value is subtracted from your speed value, making you move less spaces or make you not move at all that turn.
 For example if your speed is 3 and the opponent’s fielding is 2, you’ll only move 1 space.
 The only exceptions is moving from the home plate to the first plate, as even if your speed value is 1 and the fielding value is 2, you’ll still move that 1 spot to the first plate.
 The other exception is in the event of a homerun, the fielding value is completely ignored.
 Pitcher Gameplay In the second round, you’ll play the pitcher, which is where you want to stop your opponent from earning any points.
 Some pitcher cards have 2 different values: strength value & fielding value.
 If the strength value is higher than the batter, you’ll win and stop the batter from moving.
 Some pitcher cards will also have access to a fielding value, this will slow your opponent down even if your strength value is lower, sometimes even stopping them in their tracks.
 For example if your opponent’s speed is 2 and your fielding is 2, they won’t move at all that turn even if they won the turn, as long as they aren’t moving from the home plate to the first plate.
 You’ll want to take advantage of fielding to make sure the cards that have managed to take spaces, don’t move as much or at all.
 You’ll also want to make sure you’re always playing high strength cards to avoid the opponent hitting a home run, as those can very quickly turn the tide against you. |